QinLab-WFU/DQAH/README.md

 # DQAH
 Run:python train.py

-If the paper is accepted by The Visual Computer, the complete code will be uploaded soon.
+If the paper is accepted, the complete code will be uploaded soon.